-The Group supports a number of charitable initiatives, often focused in the communities local to the Group's offices or those connected with the Group's activities.
-In 2020 the Group supported Air Ambulance Services across the UK and the Samvedenaa Children's Home in Mangalore, India.
+The Group supports a number of charitable initiatives, often focused on communities local to the Group's offices or those connected with the Group's activities.
+In 2021 the Group supported Air Ambulance Services across the UK and the Samvedenaa Children's Home in Mangalore, India.
 The Group also supports the Journalists' Charity and Action Aid for Children.
+The Group will also be supporting 'Future Frontiers', an education charity that exists to help young people from disadvantaged backgrounds fulfil their potential through a programme of one-to-one mentoring delivered by business professionals.